gspncr/-/readme.md

 # 🚽

 A scoring system for facilities visited at sites.
 Bring your own postgresQL DB.
-Written in Flask and DB Flash Alchemy to access PostgreSQL 11 data store
+Written in Flask and DB Flask Alchemy to access PostgreSQL 11 data store

 ## How to use
 The code is publicly there and a dockerfile is provided.
 Do not publish the docker image to a public repo with your database settings, use an environment variable (unpublished) or do not even publish publicly at all. why anyway ¯\_(ツ)_/¯